 Of course, while all of the above is wonderful and fabulous and allowed my heart to swell each time I walked by a newsstand, what I'm really most proud of is the publication of my novels, The Song Remains the Same, The One That I Want, Time of My Life, and The Department of Lost and Found.

 It goes without saying that all three books make excellent Christmas/Hanukkah/Kwanza/Mother's Day/Birthday/Arbor Day/Secretary Day/Columbus Day/Monday-Sunday gifts for all of your loved ones.
 For more info, check out the their respective pages of my site.

 My fifth book, The Theory of Opposites, was released in November 2013, and yes, you read correctly: it's gonna be a movie.

 My fiction is represented by Elisabeth Weed at Weed Literary.
 She can be contacted at email@example.com.

 I graduated cum laude from the University of Pennsylvania with a BA in Honors History and Concentration in Marketing from the Wharton School of Business.

-When I'm not planted in front of the computer (which is nearly always - seriously, ask anyone who knows me, I'm here - send me a note!), I'm hanging with my kids, my husband and my pooch, Pele.
+When I'm not planted in front of the computer (which is nearly always - seriously, ask anyone who knows me, I'm here - send me a note!), I'm hanging with my kids, my husband and our pooches, Pele and Paco.